WE COACH

 1:1 coaching for leaders is our signature service.

-We also offer group professional development, speaking engagements, and bias regulation programs.
+We also offer group professional development, speaking engagements, and behavior change programs.

 BURN-IN MINDSET began as a burnout prevention program for educators.

 In 2018, a superintendent in Memphis, Tennessee hired us to support one of his strongest principals.
-Five years later, that principal is the Chief Academic Officer, who oversees five schools.
+Almost a decade later, that principal is the Chief Academic Officer, who oversees five schools.
 She continues to be a devoted Burn-in Mindset client.

 We now coach over 1,000 educators in more than 50 schools nationwide.
 Our partner schools retain more administrators and teachers, which improves school culture and academic outcomes.

 Our impact is undeniable, and our tools are transferable.
-As burnout surges across sectors, employers are realizing that best-in-class professional development prioritizes employee well-being.
+As burnout surges across sectors, employers are realizing that prioritizing employee well-being is a winning strategy.

 LEADERSHIP